anagonousourou/dsl-arduino-ml/README.md

   * `plugin-vscode` Vscode plugin for the external DSL, copy it in `($USER)/.vscode/extensions` and reload Vscode to install it
   * `videos` of the scenarios and extensions supported

+## LCD Feature
+ The LCD and scrolling of the text implementations required the use of the TimedAction library which can be dowload here https://playground.arduino.cc/Code/TimedAction/ .
+ To add a library to arduino, please go to https://learn.adafruit.com/adafruit-all-about-arduino-libraries-install-use/how-to-install-a-library.

 ## References

   * https://github.com/mosser/ArduinoML-kernel: The repository that contains the original basic code of ArduinoML